gerryyang/mac-utils/tools/git/README.md

 0 git help
 ===

-'git help -a' and 'git help -g' lists available subcommands and some concept guides.
+`git help -a` and `git help -g` lists available subcommands and some concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.